 Typically, the church seemed to miss much of what was so wonderful about Christmas and embalmed even those magical elements in a rigid story that gave all the emphasis to the wrong characters.
 According to Catholicism, Baby Jesus sits at the center of the Christmas universe.
 And just like the plaster figurines we placed inside the stable my father built out of an old whiskey carton, His doting parents sit to either side of him.
 [NB: Mary gets considerably more emphasis here, since God chose her to bear His son.
 Joseph's part is mostly one of patience and acceptance: good character traits in a supporting role, but hardly the stuff to inspire a cult of religious devotion.]
 There are shepherds who leave their flocks in order to visit the child; an ox and a lamb who watch over Him.
 Most wonderful of all is the choir of angels who sing carols and (I imagined) sound just like Mitch Miller and the Gang.

 It’s not that there’s any one thing so terribly wrong with this picture of the world at Christmastime.
 It’s the general lack of holiday spirit that bugs me.
-Compared with the truth I knew in my heart, the approved Catholic picture of the Celestial Order of the Christmas Season feels a bit stark.
+Compared with the truth I knew in my heart, the approved Catholic picture of the Celestial Hierarchy of the Christmas Season feels a bit stark.
 As I would see time and time again over the years, the church had clearly missed the point.

 Any god who would create that star and all the drama leading up to the birth in a stable — the very splendor they preached from the pulpit — wouldn’t stop there.
 If God were truly in charge of the whole show, then nothing was outside of His plan.
 He wasn’t responsible only for the Baby Jesus and that star; it was clearly His idea to create tinsel and holiday record albums and those amazing little twinkle lights that didn’t even melt the branches on our plastic tree.
 He must even have had in mind styrofoam snow and those plastic flocked Santas, like the one that turned in an endless pirouette at the top of the biggest tree at King’s, its gears grinding so loudly you could hear it way over in the shoe department.